 Difference Between Project Plan and Project Schedule

 - A project plan focuses on the entire project.
-On the other hand a project schedules focus on the project activities, start and finish dates and dependencies.
+On the other hand, project schedules focus on the project activities, start and finish dates and dependencies.

 - Project schedules are live documents that should be updated and reported regularly.